IzK666/UHK-Viewer/README.md

 - Renamed keymaps and macros should modify the keys that call those functions

 ## Changelog
-### v2.21
+### v2.23
-- Added: Remove macros
-- Added: Rename macros
+- Added: Create, clone, remove and rename macros

 ### v2.20
 - Updated: New commands for Karel's macros